 Rooting for Time

-Ruth, a sandwich-generation sociologist with a nearly superhuman sense of time, suspects time itself is speeding up, and goes on a scientific and spiritual quest to save herself, her family, and the world.
+When Ruth Linden’s once-perfect sense of time starts to slip, she suspects time itself is speeding up, and embarks on a scientific and spiritual quest to save herself, her family, and the world.

-Rooting for Time was awarded an honorable mention in the Chicago Writer’s Association First Chapter Contest.
+Rooting for Time was awarded honorable mention in the Chicago Writer’s Association First Chapter Contest.

 About Rooting for Time

 Ruth noticed a sign at a sub shop with changeable letters proclaiming, “Be the Sandwich Generation!”
-She shook her head and sighed.
-She hated it when social science terms were drastically misused.
-And now that she herself had joined the generation of people caring for their aging parents and their own children at the same time, she knew it wasn’t a status anyone should aspire to.
-She wasn’t just sandwiched, she felt like she was being eaten alive, a panini flattened in a press grille and then macerated by a hungry customer.
-This sense of compression — of anxiety about time, about having too little of it, about it passing too quickly…it was definitely more than “sandwiched.”
-It was crunched and munched.
-It was… splunched.
+She shook her head.
+She hated when social science terms were drastically misused, and now that she had joined the generation of people caring for aging parents and children at the same time, she knew it wasn’t a status anyone should aspire to.
+She was beyond sandwiched.
+She was being eaten alive, a panini flattened in a press grill and macerated by a hungry customer.
+Crunched, munched… splunched.

 from Rooting for Time